Orlando Cabrera

-Orlando Luis Cabrera Ramírez, nicknamed "O-Cab" and "The OC", (born November 2, 1974) is a Colombian-American former baseball infielder.
+Orlando Luis Cabrera Ramírez (born November 2, 1974), nicknamed "O-Cab" and "the OC", is a Colombian-American former baseball infielder.

-He won a World Series championship in 2004 with the Boston Red Sox.
+He won the 2004 World Series championship with the Boston Red Sox.
 He also played for the Montreal Expos, Los Angeles Angels of Anaheim, Chicago White Sox, Oakland Athletics, Minnesota Twins, Cincinnati Reds, Cleveland Indians and San Francisco Giants.
 Cabrera is the younger brother of former major leaguer Jolbert Cabrera.

 Cabrera won the Gold Glove Award in 2001 and in 2007.
 He announced his retirement before the 2012 season.

 Baseball career

 Montreal Expos (1997–2004)

 Cabrera signed with the Expos as a non-drafted free agent in 1993.
 He made his major league debut on September 3, 1997 against the Boston Red Sox, entering as a defensive replacement for Mark Grudzielanek at shortstop and finishing the game 0-for-2.
 Cabrera recorded his first major league hit, a single, off New York Mets pitcher Rick Reed on September 11.
 On July 18, 1999, Cabrera popped up to end David Cone's perfect game.

 In 2002, he led all major league ballplayers in errors, totaling 29.

 In 2003, Cabrera finished second among the league shortstops in batting average (.297), slugging percentage (.415), runs batted in (80), and stolen base percentage (24-to-26).
 In addition, he was one of four Expos players to have played all 162 games in a season, and the first to do it twice.
 Also, his 17 home runs that season were the most ever by a shortstop in Expos history.

 Since the Expos traded Cabrera to the Red Sox in 2004, he appeared in six of the seven MLB postseasons, and at least once with every team he spent the end of the season with (2004 with Boston, 2005 and 2007 with Los Angeles, 2008 with Chicago, 2009 with Minnesota, and 2010 with Cincinnati).